VegaSera/VegaSera.github.io/_posts/2020-03-03-predicting-win-rate-and-card-combinations-slay-the-spire.md

 To start out, we check our baseline for this set:

+[92.5% Accuracy Baseline, assuming all runs fail]

-During the various stages of modelling, with different sized subsections of the dataset, we have seen this baseline oscillate between 88% and 92.5% failure rate.
+During the various stages of modelling, with different sized subsections of the dataset, we have seen this baseline oscillate between 88% and 93% failure rate.
 However for this model, we will take the above value as our official baseline.

 ##First Model - Random Forest Classifier
+Our random forest classifier gives us an accuracy of 92.88% on Validation and 92.99% on the test set.
+This is only barely above our baseline of 92.5%.

 ##Second Model - Gradient Boosting with XGBClassifier
+Our XGB Boost Classifier gives us an accuracy of 93.3% on Validation, and 93.3% on the Test set.
+Still just barely above our baseline but slightly improved.

+Our XGB Classifier model places high priority on Shrug It Off +1, the Red Mask relic, Heavy Blade +1, Pommel Strike +1, Limit Break +1, and the relics Bag of Preparation, Vajra, Busted Crown, Self Forming Clay, and Red Skull.
+Our XGB Classifier also shows a HEAVY negative correlation to the default strike, and losing.
+This could be because it's a default card, and not all runs get to the point where it can remove all strikes.
+Other cards this model doesn't favor is Bash, Defend, and to a lesser extent, Bite, Strike+1, and the Ascension Level This model places virtually no impact on roughly 75% of the features.

-##Third Model - Ridge Regression Classifier with RidgeClassifierCV
+##Third Model - Ridge Classifier with RidgeClassifierCV

-# Analysis and Interpretations of our Models
+Ridge Classifier gave us our best results, 94.26% on Validation, 94.0% on the Test set.

 # Conclusion
+There are a number of conclusions we can draw from this data.

+First and foremost, every card the Ironclad starts with leans more towards losses, the most impactful of which being the basic Strike card.
+This is something that is corroborated by high level players, who often remove these basic strikes from their decks.

+The other starting cards also follow this pattern as well.
+Bash and Defend, as well as to a lesser extent the upgraded Strike.
+Bite also has a similar effect, despite not being a starter card.

+Most other cards and relics however have a positive impact on win rate.
+Shrug It Off +1, the Red Mask relic, Heavy Blade +1 and Pommel Strike +1 have very strong impacts on how often that deck wins.

 ## What more could be done?
+I wrote the code with more exploration in mind.
+We could quite easily run this same code with the Silent and the Defect as well, if we had the time to run it.

+We could also do more hyperparameter tweaking and tuning, which I did not do a huge amount of during this project, and we can also fit other model types for more insights.

 ### Colab Notebooks and Github Links